 An in-deep survey is still undergoing on several possible sites of installation, taking into account bathymetric, geomorphologic and tidal current characteristics.
 Details on installation site will be available after the end of the survey.
 However Seapower had already started the permit procedures back in 2013 in order to obtain a permit on Italian side of the Strait, in Villa S. Giovanni, and the final permit will be soon released.

 A previous experimental campaign on a large-scale model was performed in real sea environment on the initial system configuration.
 As said, a first prototype of a previous project, named GEM, with 3 m diameter shrouded turbines was deployed in a low speed site of the Venice lagoon for a short time period.
-Currently, a survey on Sicilian coasts and also on mainland coast, has been started in January 2019 and is still underway.
+A survey on Sicilian coasts and also on mainland coast, has been started in January 2019 and now is ended.
 A long period ADCP measurement campaign of the tidal current speed is planned.